10 Most Dangerous States in The US (2023 Update)

-Different countries report crime differently.
+Each country reports crime differently.
 The US has a violent crime rate equivalent to around 400 incidents per 100,000 population.
-In England and Wales, 1.32 million crimes were recorded in 2015 but this includes non-violent crimes and other offenses.
+In England and Wales, 1.32 million crimes were recorded in 2015, but this includes non-violent crimes and other offenses.

 What US City Has The Most Crime?

-Anchorage sees 1,171 violent crimes per 100,000 people, which makes it the most violent city in the US, although this does change each year.
+Anchorage sees 1,171 violent crimes per 100,000 people, which makes it the most violent city in the US, although this changes each year.
 Memphis has 1,107, making it a close second at current crime rates.